StiensGate928/Srtforge/README.md

 present, logging whether CUDA, DirectML, or pure CPU execution is being used before the FV4 stem is rendered.

-### ONNX Runtime vs direct PyTorch FV4

-The FV4 Roformer checkpoint can run directly through the vendored PyTorch modules (`mel_band_roformer.py`, `bs_roformer.py`, etc.), but srtforge wraps the same checkpoint with `audio-separator`, an ONNX Runtime-based runner.
-The ONNX approach simplifies distribution—hardware providers are handled by `onnxruntime` and the installer can swap between the CPU and CUDA builds automatically—while remaining compatible with the weights and configuration files that ship in `models/`.
-Users who prefer the original PyTorch code path can disable ONNX acceleration by setting `separation.prefer_gpu: false` and installing only the CPU runtime, but by default the project will consume GPU resources whenever CUDA is detected to deliver the fastest possible turnaround.

 ## Usage examples

 ```bash